NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 How much does it cost to live in Barbados as an expat?

-The estimated monthly budget for a single expat in Barbados is from $2,500 (Single expat, comfortable in Bridgetown area).
+The estimated monthly budget for a single expat in Barbados is ~$2,738/mo all-in (Bridgetown average incl. rent; very high for Caribbean).
 This includes rent, food, transport, and leisure.
 Costs vary significantly by city — popular expat cities include Bridgetown, South Coast.

 What visa do I need to move to Barbados?